Frequently asked questions (FAQ):

 The southeast of Europe

 The recent increase observed in Slovenia relates to deaths involving opioids and cocaine mainly.
 The increase in Hungary relates largely to deaths involving new psychoactive substances and non-cocaine stimulants.
 An outbreak of deaths related to synthetic cannabinoids was reported in the summer of 2020.
-In the remaining four represented countries, the number of reported overdose deaths have remained similar to the numbers reported in 2010.

 North of Europe